cseanburns/electronic_resource_mgmt/src/01-the-erm-librarian.md

 to each other by helping them communicate with each other.
 It turns out that,
-under Hulseberg's (2016) view, electronic resource librarianship does this work.
+under Hulseberg's (2016) view, electronic resource librarianship does this work, which is pretty cool.
 However, the other themes are just as important, and in particular, Theme Four, about jurisdiction, highlights one of the major disruptive acts on librarianship in the last thirty or forty years.

+As an example,
-Consider that most people, researchers and scholars included, use non-library provided resources to locate information.
+consider that most people,
+researchers and scholars included, use non-library provided resources to locate information.
 Additionally, more works, scholarly and non-scholarly, are freely and publicly available on the web, e.g., as [open access (OA)][oa].
-This means that the library
+This might mean that the library
-is becoming disintermediated
+[is becoming disintermediated][burns2013]
-as a result of people using sites non-library services, like Google or Google Scholar, to retrieve freely available works on the web, instead of at the library.
+as a result of people using non-library services, like Google or Google Scholar, to retrieve freely available works on the web, instead of at the library.